 Food expos are the place to be for those of us in the food industry.
 Not only will you give your catering advertising an opportunity to reach a bigger audience, you’ll get to meet other like-minded caterers and showcase the fantastic dishes your catering company offers.
 On top of that, you’ll get a chance to stay current on industry trends.
 As an added bonus, you’ll also get a chance to meet people from wineries, breweries, coffee brands, cheese companies and more, and each of these connections can greatly benefit your catering business down the road.

 Which catering advertising ideas have you been using for your business?
-Share with us in the comments or on Twitter!
+Share with us on Twitter!